-Joe Pye Weed flowers Photo courtesy of NetPS Plant Finder
+Gateway Joe Pye Weed flower buds Photo courtesy of NetPS Plant Finder

-Joe Pye Weed in bloom Photo courtesy of NetPS Plant Finder
+Gateway Joe Pye Weed flowers Photo courtesy of NetPS Plant Finder

+Landscape Attributes Gateway Joe Pye Weed is an herbaceous perennial with an upright spreading habit of growth.
+Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.
 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.
+Gateway Joe Pye Weed is recommended for the following landscape applications;

-Joe Pye Weed is recommended for the following landscape applications;
+Gateway Joe Pye Weed in bloom Photo courtesy of NetPS Plant Finder

 - Vertical Accent

 - Mass Planting

 - Hedges/Screening

 - General Garden Use

 Planting & Growing

-Joe Pye Weed will grow to be about 6 feet tall at maturity, with a spread of 4 feet.
+Gateway Joe Pye Weed will grow to be about 5 feet tall at maturity, with a spread of 4 feet.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 3 feet apart.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 15 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America.
-It can be propagated by division.
+This is a selection of a native North American species.
+It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.